 A chromogenic substrate solution containing TMB (3,3',5,5'-Teramethyl-benzidine) is dispensed into the wells.
 During 15 minutes of incubation the color of the solutions change into blue.
-Adding 1 M hydrochloric acid as stop solution stops color development.
+Color development is stopped by adding 1 M hydrochloric acid as stop solution.
 The solutions color change into yellow.
 The amount of colour is directly proportional to the concentration of IgG present in the original sample.

 To read the optical density a microplate reader with a 450 nm filter is required.
 Bi-chromatic measurement with a 600-690 nm reference is recommended.
 The optical density for each calibrator may be graphically plotted against the concentration of IgG and unknowns extrapolated from the curve.